mynormh/css-grid/lessons.md

 ### Variable widths on each row

 Although doable with grid, we'd need a lot of columns just to span items across them and get the same result.
 Again the only issue with the flexbox solution is having to play with margins.

+## Codepen

+- One good use case for Grid is when we have a webapp where the browser is divided into multiple windows ( some might have scrolling) and they all need to fit into however the viewport is.
+- This layout is mostly accomplished with nested grids.